 - The index.
 All of the mortgage loans in the pool have the same index, which is identified on Annex A. - Initial fixed-rate period.
 A mortgage loan in the pool may have an initial interest rate that is not based on the index.
 If so, and if the first interest rate change date on any loan in the pool has not occurred before the issue date of the certificates, the certificates will have an initial pool accrual rate that does not reflect the index.
 It is possible that not all of the loans have the same first interest rate change date.
-The pool accrual rate will not reflect the index until all of the loans in the pool have had their first interest rate change date.
-Annex A discloses the first interest rate change date of the loans after they have been pooled in the trust. - Mortgage margin.
-The mortgage margin for each mortgage loan in the pool is specified in the related mortgage note.
+The pool accrual rate will not reflect the index until all of the loans in the pool have had their first interest rate change date. - Mortgage margin.
+The mortgage margin for each mortgage loan in the pool is specified in the related mortgage note or master credit facility agreement.
 On each interest rate change date, the interest rate on each loan is adjusted to equal the sum of the mortgage margin and the index value determined as of a date specified in the mortgage note.
-The result is rounded according to the rounding convention disclosed on Annex A.

-- Index change frequency.
+The result is rounded according to the rounding convention disclosed on Annex A. - Index change frequency.
 If the interest rates on the mortgage loans in the pool change less frequently than the index value, changes in the effective yield on the certificates will lag behind changes in the index.
 Thus, a change in the index value does not necessarily cause an immediate change in the pool accrual rate.
 The pool accrual rate is affected only as, and to the extent that, the mortgage loans in the pool experience interest rate changes. - Interest rate change date.
 Some or all of the mortgage loans in the pool may have different interest rate change dates.
 As a result, the index values upon which the related interest rate changes are based may vary among the loans in the pool at any given time. - Lookback period.
-The lookback period for each mortgage loan in the pool is one business day. - Prepayments and purchases of loans from pools.
+The lookback period is disclosed on Annex A. - Prepayments and purchases of loans from pools.
 The pool may contain mortgage loans with different interest rates.
 Certificateholders receive a rate of interest that is equal to the weighted average of the loan interest rates, less the fee percentage (the sum of the servicing fee and our guaranty fee) on the loans.
 (Weighting is based on the stated principal balance of each loan then remaining in the pool.)

 Thus, the resulting rate of interest for certificateholders will change whenever a loan in the pool is prepaid, either in whole or in part, or is purchased out of the pool.
-A disproportionate incidence of prepayments and purchases among loans with different interest rates may increase or decrease the effective yield to certificateholders. - Reamortization of principal.
-An involuntary partial prepayment may result in reamortization of the remaining principal balance of a mortgage loan, which would cause a change in the amount of principal and interest paid by a borrower and a corresponding change in the amount of principal and interest passed through to certificateholders, affecting your yield.
+A disproportionate incidence of prepayments and purchases among loans with different interest rates may increase or decrease the effective yield to certificateholders.

+- Reamortization of principal.
+An involuntary or permitted voluntary partial prepayment may result in reamortization of the remaining principal balance of a mortgage loan, which would cause a change in the amount of principal and interest paid by a borrower and a corresponding change in the amount of principal and interest passed through to certificateholders, affecting your yield.
 See "-Maturity and Prepayment Considerations-Reamortization of Principal." - Low initial interest rates.
 In a few cases, prevailing market interest rates may be so low that the initial interest rate for a mortgage loan in the pool is less than the applicable mortgage margin specified in the mortgage note.
 As a result, the interest rate on such a mortgage loan may not be set at a rate greater than or equal to the applicable mortgage margin until the first interest rate change has occurred.